Mathics3/mathics-development-guide/docs/running.rst

 Running Mathics on your server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we descrbes how to setup Mathics on a local network.
+Here we describes how to setup Mathics on a local network.
 There are
-additional (security) considerations for running Mathics on a publically
+additional (security) considerations for running Mathics on a publicly
 facing webserver.

-Best practises for a local network
+Best practices for a local network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Install PyPy